MeerkatBoss/compiled-language/README.md

 The TypoLang compiler is a combination of three distinct programs, called TypoLang frontend, middle-end, and backend compilers.
-The TypoLang frontend compiler transforms the input file written in TypoLang into an Abstract Syntax Tree (AST) and writes it in standard-compliant file format.
-TypoLang middle-end compiler performs optimizations of produced syntax tree, collapsing constant expressions and removing unnecessary operations (such as multiplication by 0 and 1, addition of 0 etc.).
+The TypoLang frontend compiler transforms the input file written in TypoLang into an Abstract Syntax Tree (AST) and writes it into a file.
+TypoLang middle-end compiler optimizes produced syntax tree, collapsing constant expressions and removing unnecessary operations (such as multiplication by 0 and 1, addition of 0 etc.).
 TypoLang backend compiler transforms the AST file into an ELF executable file for x86-64 machines running Linux.

 TypoLang compiler is compliant with [AST file standard]( https://github.com/MeerkatBoss/ast-standard/blob/master/README.md), developed